dahoum/Nursery/Requirements/README.md

 ## "Obvious"

-There is a tendency, when a projects fail expensively, for the `Requirement`s giver to say that a certain, not given `Requirement`, has been "obvious".
+There is a tendency, when a projects fail expensively, for the `Requirements giver to say that a certain, not given `Requirement`, has been "obvious".

 https://vm.tiktok.com/ZMd9o5k6k/